Is Marseille Worth Visiting? Our Mixed Review

 Or you could consider visiting Pont du Gard, an enormous Roman aqueduct that spans a river, or the Sentier du Littoral, a serene, off the beaten path trail along the coast of Antibes.
 You could also visit Moustiers Sainte Marie and the Gorge du Verdon – a picturesque mountain village.

-Nice is another city we’ve loved!
-Since Nice is over 2 hours away by car and there are many things to do in Nice, I would actually plan to spend a couple days there.
+Nice is a city that we have absolutely loved, and is only 2 hours away by car or train.
+There are tons of interesting and exciting things to do in Nice, so I would actually not do a day trip to Nice, but plan to spend a couple of days there.

 Practical Information